 Even beyond the fact that local farmers do not contribute to global warming, many consumers have become concerned about eating locally.
 That’s understandable; with the number of fast-food restaurants that have expanded nationwide, the idea of eating a hamburger at your local burger restaurant is pretty far-fetched.
 But many restaurant owners have realized the power of advertising and have began to market locally produced or prepared dishes.
 Many of these restaurants have added organic farming to their menus in an effort to draw people who may not otherwise consider eating organic food.
 In turn, these restaurants have drawn in a growing population of health conscious people, many of whom now understand that eating locally produced food can have a significant impact on reducing the carbon footprint of their dining experiences.

 By purchasing locally, you can also support your own community’s agriculture.
 Many producers and processors source their foods from small, local farms.
+Some may even make use of clever Greenhouse Design to produce good food throughout the year.
 If you purchase locally produced foods, you can promote a sustainable, green economy.
 You can choose to buy organic foods, which often reflect the same environmental philosophies as traditional organic foods, or you can purchase non-organic meats, fruits, vegetables and dairy.
 Either way, the purchase and consumption of these items supports the farmers and the communities where they are grown.

 In the end, organic farming provides a way to enjoy great tasting foods without all of the chemicals, pesticides and other synthetic materials that go into the making of traditional grown foods.
 In many cases, organic farming does not use chemicals, but rather relies on the natural pest control and environmental conservation methods used by farmers for years.
 These practices have led to some amazing developments in the production of organic foods.
 In addition to promoting local farming, consumers should also strive to buy foods that have been processed and packaged in ways that protect both the environment and the health of the consumer.
 While there are some organic foods that cannot meet the demands of a healthy diet, it is clear that the demand is rising.